kod4284/todo-list-optimized/README.md

 ## Description

-This is simple todolist react-ts app without performance optimization.
+This is simple todolist react-ts app with performance optimization.

 ## Available Scripts